dotnet/designs/accepted/2023/simplify-output-paths.md

 ## Specifying the output path via command line

 The .NET CLI supports an `--output` parameter to specify the output path for various commands.
 This [does not work well](https://learn.microsoft.com/en-us/dotnet/core/compatibility/sdk/7.0/solution-level-output-no-longer-valid) for solutions, since it results in multiple projects building to the same folder.
-We will add an `--artifactspath` parameter that sets the `ArtifactsPath` property.
+We will add an `--artifacts-path` parameter that sets the `ArtifactsPath` property.
 Because each project will be built into a separate subfolder, this will be a safer option to use for solution builds.

 ## Changing the default output path format